-millet, resistance to blast was reported to be under dominant monogenic control (Wilson et al. 1989).
-Thus, only one of the three resistant genes from Tifton PS34 got introgressed into Tift 85DB during backcrossing programme, and it was as effective for resistance as the three genes.
+The goodness of fit to 3R:1S segregation ratio in all the four F2s, and 1R:1S ratio in 3 out of the 8 BCP1 populations under both greenhouse and field conditions leads us to conclude that foliar blast resistance in the pearl millet lines used for this study is controlled by a single dominant gene.
+In an earlier study, three independent dominant genes were reported to control blast resistance in which Tifton PS34, a weedy relative of pearl millet Pennisetum glaucum ssp monodii, was used as resistant source and evaluated against a pathogen population from Georgia, USA (Hanna and Wells, 1989).
+In yet other study involving Tift 85DB, a blast resistant inbred line derived by backcrossing Tifton PS34 to cultivated pearl millet, resistance to blast was reported to be under dominant monogenic control (Wilson et al. 1989).
+Thus only one of the three resistant genes from Tifton PS34 got introgressed into Tift 85DB during backcrossing program, and it was as effective for resistance as the three genes.
 However, Tift 85DB was found to be susceptible to the Patancheru isolate used in our study, indicating that the pathotype used in our study is different from the one used in the above study.
-We also observed that all 150 plants of a F2 population derived from cross ICMR $06222 \times ICMR$ 0755 when tested for blast reaction in the greenhouse were resistant to the disease, indicating that both parents carried the same common gene for resistance.
-It is significant to note that the resistant parents used in this study are of very diverse origin: ICMR 06222 (SDMV 90031-S1-3-3-2-1-3-2-2-1-1-B) is derived from an iniari landrace-based open-pollinated variety developed by ICRI-SAT in southern Africa, and ICMR 07555 (ICMS 8511 S1-17-2-1-1-4-1-B-3-3-2-2-B) is derived from a non-iniari-based synthetic developed at ICRISAT in India.
-A blast-resistant seed parent composite has been constituted from the intercrosses of eight blast-resistant seed parental lines of diverse origin developed at ICRISAT.
-About 500 plants of this composite were evaluated during the 2009 rainy season under field conditions using artificial inoculation.
-Interestingly, all plants were found resistant to moderately resistant with no segregation for susceptible plants, indicating that all lines involved in this composite carried a common resistance gene.
-Considering the severity and wider occurrence of this disease in India, extensive efforts should be made to identify additional sources of resistance to the pathotype used in our study as well as to other more virulent pathotypes recently identified and being studied for virulence diversity (R. Sharma unpublished data).
+We also observed that all the 150 plants of a F2 population derived from cross ICMR 06222 x ICMR 0755 when tested for blast reaction in the greenhouse were resistant to the disease, indicating that both parents carried the same common gene for resistance.
+It is significant to note that the resistant parents used in this study are of very diverse origin: ICMR 06222 (SDMV 90031-S1-3-3-2-1-3-2-2-1-1-B) is derived from an iniari landrace-based open-pollinated variety developed by ICRISAT in southern Africa, and ICMR 07555 (ICMS 8511 S1-17-2-1-1-4-1-B-3-3-2-2-B) is derived from a non-iniari-based synthetic developed at ICRISAT in India.
+A Blast Resistant Seed Parent Composite has been constituted from the intercrosses of 8 blast resistant seed parental lines of diverse origin developed at ICRISAT.
+About 500 plants of this composite were evaluated during the 2009 rainy season under field condition using artificial inoculation.
+Interestingly, all the plants were found resistant to moderately resistant with no segregation for susceptible plants, indicating that all lines involved in this composite carried a common resistance gene.
+Considering the severity and wider occurrence of this disease in India, extensive efforts should be made to identify additional sources of resistance to the pathotype used in our study as well as to other more virulent pathotypes recently identified and being studied for virulence diversity (Rajan Sharma unpublished)